TieDyeAstronomer/avspec/dos/calibration.md

 A calibration lamp is the best way to create a calibration for a high resolution slit spectrograph.
 If your spectrum was taken in the red or infrared, you can also create a high quality calibration using [telluric](../reference%20spectra/tellurics.md) lines.

-You should not use a stellar spectrum to create your calibration, unless the star has a known radial velocity which is far too small for your spectrograph to detect.
+You should avoid using a stellar spectrum to create your calibration.[^5]

 ## Tutorial